What is PM2.5?

 Health & Environmental Impact of PM2.5

-The potential of the particulate matter to affect human health depends directly on the size of particulate matter.
+The potential of particulate matter to affect human health depends directly on the size of particulate matter.
 The particles with < 10μm diameter generally pass through the nose and throat and enter the lung.
 PM2.5 particles are so small that they tend to travel deep into the lungs through the respiratory tract and deposit on the surface of the deeper parts of the lung inducing tissue damage, and lung inflammation.

 Exposure to PM2.5 pollution, for a long period (i.e. months or years), can cause permanent respiratory problems such as asthma, chronic bronchitis, and heart disease and cause reduced lung function growth in children.
 It can also lead to premature death, particularly for people suffering from chronic lung or heart diseases.
-Children are the most vulnerable.
-Increases in particulate matter levels, specifically PM2.5 has been linked to an increase in deaths due to viruses such as novel coronavirus disease (COVID-19).
+Whereas, children are the most vulnerable.
+Increases in particulate matter levels, specifically PM2.5 have been linked to an increase in deaths due to viruses such as novel coronavirus disease (COVID-19).
 Harvard University, in one of its studies, has claimed that an increase in the PM2.5 values by 1 µg/m3, corresponded to an 8% increase in the COVID-19 deaths.

 The major environmental impacts of PM2.5 pollution are visibility reduction and smog.
 Particulate matter, specifically PM2.5 alters the absorption and scattering of light in the atmosphere affecting visibility.
-Additionally, the settling of the air-borne particles on plants, soil, and water ecosystems have harmful effects on them.
+Additionally, the settling of the air-borne particles on plants, soil, and water ecosystems has harmful effects on them.
 The metal and organic compounds reduce plant growth and yield while the deposition of PM into water bodies affects its quality and clarity.